 2019 is right around the corner, closing yet another widely interesting year for IT-Sec experts.
 We followed it closely at our weekly cybersecurity newsletter, Don’t Panic.
 We can’t deny it, it was a thrill.
 A nerve-racking thrill.

-3 Cybersecurity Lessons This Year Left Us For 2019
+3 Cybersecurity Lessons We’re Taking Into 2019

 We saw the slow but steady recession of ransomware, replaced by new players such as the now all-time favorite: cryptojacking.
 On the other hand, we suffered more data breaches this year than it probably rained in London.